nus-cs2113-AY2122S1/ip/docs/README.md

 ### Exit: `bye`

 Terminates the Duke program.
-Upon terminating the program, the current tasks are automatically saved to the file.
+Upon terminating the program, the current `Task` data is automatically saved to the file.

 Format: `bye`